 Not a cauliflower fan?
 Then check out our recipe on how to roast zucchini which uses a similar preparation.

-Using a large pan, give the cauliflower a 15-20 minute head start in the oven.
+Using a large rimmed baking sheet, give the cauliflower a 15-20 minute head start in the oven.
 Then add the salmon to the pan in the last 10-12 minutes to complete your meal.

 - Use pre-grated Parmesan cheese.

-- Smaller florets will cook faster.
+- Smaller florets will reduce the cooking time.

 - Under cook the cauliflower then complete the roasting just before serving.

 - Store leftovers for up to 2-3 days in an airtight container.

 Although cauliflower doesn’t need to be refrigerated if you’re planning to use it within a day or two, it will last longer in the fridge (4-7 days) in an open bag.

 Yes.
 The mayo clinic calls cauliflower a nutrition superstar.
 It’s an excellent source of vitamins and minerals, high in vitamin C and fiber.
 And low carb, low calorie, low cholesterol and fat-free.

 To make the cauliflower dish vegan-friendly, replace the cheese with vegan-friendly alternatives such as vegan cheese or nutritional yeast.